Sand Free At The Beach: 7 Tricks For How To Keep Sand Off You At The Beach

 Before You Go: Put On Sunscreen at Home

-Sunscreen is a type of lotion, and it initially makes your skin a bit stickier to the touch.
-And if there’s any sand being kicked up around you or even near you, some of that sand is going to end up in your sunscreen.
+Sunscreen, being a lotion, initially makes your skin slightly stickier to the touch.
+If there’s any sand around you, it’s bound to end up in your sunscreen.
+And there’s nothing worse than rubbing sandy sunscreen on your body.

 What to Bring: Use a Mesh Bag For Your Items